microsoft/PSRule/docs/features.md

 These features make PSRule ideal for validating:

+- Infrastructure as code, including:
-- Infrastructure code templates and manifests, such as Kubernetes manifests.
+  - Kubernetes manifests.
+  - Azure Resource Manager templates.
+  - Configuration files.
+  - Pipeline files.
 - Deployments or configurations against a baseline.

 If you want to test PowerShell code, use Pester.

+### What pre-built modules are available for PSRule?

+PSRule rules modules can be found on the [PowerShell Gallery][PSRule-rules] using the tag `PSRule-rules`.

 ### How do I configure PSRule?